Last updated on March 12th, 2020

 Delaware is the 45th most populous and the 49th most extensive of the 50 states of the United States.
 It lies in the Mid-Atlantic or Northeastern region of the United States.
 The state attained statehood on December 7, 1787, becoming the 1st state to join the union.
-Its three (3) bordering states are New Jersey, Pennsylvania, and Maryland.
+Its three bordering states are New Jersey, Pennsylvania, and Maryland.
 See the full list of the 50 states and their borders here.
 Delaware (nicknamed: the First State, the Small Wonder, the Blue Hen State) has 3 counties.
 The state’s capital is Dover.
 People who live in Delaware or who come from Delaware are referred to as Delawareans.
 With these facts about Delaware, let us learn more about its history, geography, people, economy and more.

 1. Wilmington is Delaware’s largest city.

 2. Did you know that Delaware has only three counties (they are New Castle, Kent, and Sussex), the lowest number of any state?
 On the other hand, Texas (254 counties) has the most number of counties in the United States.

 3. Sussex (950 square miles) is the largest county of the three, followed by Kent (594 square miles) and then New Castle (438 square miles).

 4. First settled by the Dutch in 1631, Lewes is the first town in the first state.

 5. Did you know that in 1638, near the mouth of the Delaware River, Swedish and Finnish people built the first log cabin in North America?